aaron-cesaro/defund-dao-v3/README.md

 ## <a name="introduction"></a>Introduction
-DeFund is a democratic investment fund that invests in blockchain based companies and protocols by purchasing participations in their business and networks using the assets provided by its members.
+DeFund is a democratic investment fund that invests in the traditional stock market.
+It aims to acquire the highest participations in companies and businesses using the assets provided by its members.
+The more business acquired, the more defund members can have control over each company direction and the market as whole.

 Each member has the right to directly vote on which assets to buy, how to rebalance the current fund allocation, and how to improve the current investment policies, rules, and interactions.